chreden/trview/doc/windows.md

 # Windows
 Aside from the [main 3D view](viewer.md) there are specialised windows for different elements of the level and route.
 These can be rearranged and dragged outside of the main view if desired.

+Tables in most windows can have their column order rearranged.

 ## [Camera/Sink](camerasinkwindow.md)
 Cameras and Sinks (underwater currents) share a data structure in the level so they share a window.
 ## [Items](itemswindow.md)